 I am always a bit relieved when I diagnose a dog with old dog syndrome.
 Although the clinical signs are quite dramatic, the condition is not life-threatening and is self-limiting.
 This means that it resolves on its own, usually fairly quickly.
 Additionally, the symptoms are usually non-progressive, meaning they don’t get worse.

-What happened to Murray?
+What happened to my 14-year-old senior dog patient?

 I talked to my client about what we were seeing and what I thought was most likely going on.
-Murray’s diagnostic tests didn’t show an obvious cause, and he was an older dog with a sudden onset of symptoms related to the vestibular system.
+Murray’s diagnostic tests didn’t show an obvious cause.
+And he was an older dog with a sudden onset of symptoms related to the vestibular system.
 This meant the most likely diagnosis was old dog syndrome.

-By the next day, Murray was doing better.
+By the next day, my 14-year-old patient was doing better.
 He was still a little dizzy and uncoordinated, but his nystagmus had resolved, and he was eating and drinking again.
 Two weeks later you’d never know anything had ever happened!
-Dogs affected by old dog syndrome are unlikely to have a recurrence, and this held true for Murray.

 Hope for dogs with old dog syndrome